 Organised hiking tours to Mt Fitz Roy

-If you don’t like self-guided hikes, you can take an organized hiking tour and let the company take care of all the equipment, food, and logistics.
+If you don’t like self-guided hikes, you can take an organized hiking tour.
+Let the company take care of all the equipment, food, and logistics.
 All you have to do is enjoy the views!

 Is there wild animals at Mt Fitz Roy?